metno/metapi-tests/README.md

 Array items must also occur in the same order.

 * The `notJsonSubset` test is simply the negation of `jsonSubset`, i.e. it fails iff `jsonSubset` would have passed.

+* The `contains` test checks if the expected response body is contained within the actual response body.

+* The `notContains` test is simply the negation of `contains`, i.e. it fails iff `contains` would have passed.

 * The `statusOnly` test is for cases where we only care about the status code (and not the response body).
 **Note:** You still need to specify the docstring below the first line of the step even if it is ignored in this case: